ESAOpenSR/opensr-utils/README.md

 Only the combination of overlap:40 and eliminate_pixel:20 is proven to work.
 Set to 0 to disable.

 *UPDATE*
 The current version supports PyTorch Lightning multi-GPU inference, but the documentation hasnt updated yet.

+*Description*
+This package performs super-resolution with any PyTorch or PyTorch lighning model for Sentinel-2 10m and 20m bands.
 This package provides useful functions to perform super-resolution of raw Sentinel-2 tiles.
 Funcitonalities:
+- The Input can be either:
-- Reading and stacking of the 10 and 20m bands of Sentinel-2 '.SAFE' file format (worrks with Sen2 downloads straight out of the box)
+	- a ".SAFE" folder, the format straight from the Copenricus Hub download.
+Then, stacking of the 10 and 20m bands of Sentinel-2 '.SAFE' file format is performed (works with Sen2 downloads straight out of the box)
+	- any ".tif" file or similar that can be laoded by rasterio.
+Either 4- or 6-band for the different models.
+- The following is performed automatically:
 	- Patching of input images by selectable size (eg 128x128)
-- Super-Resolution of individual patches
+	- Super-Resolution of individual patches with provided model
 	- writing of georeferenced output raster
-- overlapping and averaging of patches by selectable quantity to reduce patching artifacts
+	- overlapping and linear weightning of patches by selectable quantity to reduce patching artifacts
 	- Processing is performed on the same device as the model that is passed to the funciton
+- Supported Models:
+	- 'torch.nn.Module': Any SR model with a .forward() function can be passed.
+The drawback is that for this model type, multi-GPU and multi-batch processing is not supported.
+This is therefore considerably slower.
+	- 'LightningModule': Any PL Lightning model with a .predict() function.
+If this model type is passed, multi-GPU and multi-batch processing is activated, which lkeads to a significant inference speed increase.

 Usage example:
 ```python